 Compensatory service applies to Class B and C misdemeanors and allows a person to perform unpaid work or service in lieu of paying a fine.
 Each hour of such service is worth $10 and may include work performed for nonprofit organizations, state or local government agencies, or other organizations with prior court approval.

 Facing misdemeanor allegations or charges?
 Call (800) 265-2314 and arrange a review of your case.
-Pearson Butler has offices in American Fork, Bountiful, and South Jordan and takes on cases throughout Utah.
+Pearson Butler has offices in South Jordan, Bountiful, and Utah County and takes on cases throughout Utah.